PhysiCell-Tools/python-loader/man/docstring/mcdsts.plot_timeseries.md

                 to be able to generate movies from the images.

             ext: string; default is None
-                output image format. possible formats are None, jpeg, png, and tiff. if None then the matplotlib figure is returned by the function and not written to file.
+                output format.
+                possible image formats are jpeg, jpg, png, tif, and tiff. for retrieving a datafarme file use csv. any other string or a number returns a pandas dataframe object.
+                None returnes a matplotlib figure object.

             figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
                 figure background color.
-                only relevant if ext not is None.
+                only relevant if ext specifies an image file.

             **kwargs: possible additional keyword arguments input,
                 handled by the pandas series plot function.